thetron/menumatic/README.md

 given a name of 'application', however you can specify the name in the
 generator:

-    $ rails g navigation admin
+    $ rails g navigation application

-Which will generate a navigation called 'admin'
+Which will generate a navigation called `app/navigation/application_navigation.rb` and the basic stylesheet.

 Inside your navigation file, you can then define the structure of your navigation, here is an example taken from the [Menumatic example